surveycto/scto-encryption/README.md

 Use this Python package to encrypt your data for use with the [decrypt field plug-in](https://github.com/surveycto/decrypt/blob/main/README.md).
 It can even encrypt data in a CSV file for you.

+This package can also decrypt data, such as data encrypted using the [encrypt field plug-in](https://github.com/surveycto/encrypt/blob/main/README.md)

 *New to SurveyCTO?
 Check out [this video](https://www.surveycto.com/videos/surveycto-overview/)!*

 ## Features